In this guide, I’m going to teach you exactly how to clean All-Clad cookware.

 Can I clean All-Clad cookware in the dishwasher?

-Although All-Clad says it’s safe to clean the majority of its cookware in the dishwasher, I recommend always washing it by hand, regardless of the collection.
+Although All-Clad says it’s safe to clean its cookware in the dishwasher, I recommend always washing it by hand, regardless of the collection.

 - You can ensure all food particles are completely removed